Clinical Epilepsy

 • First-line; 65–95% spasm cessation (vs. 35–50% in non-TSC)

-• Retinal toxicity: irreversible bilateral concentric visual field constriction (25–50% with prolonged use); ophthalmologic monitoring required
+• Retinal toxicity: irreversible bilateral concentric visual field constriction (~25–35% with prolonged exposure; lower with short courses used for infantile spasms); ophthalmologic monitoring required

 Everolimus